-Need legal information or assistance?
+Need legal information or help?

 We know you may feel intimidated or overwhelmed right now.
 WLP attorneys are here to help.
-Call the Women's Law Project at 412-281-2892.
+Call the Women's Law Project at 412-281-2892, or email us at info@womenslawproject.org

 Young people seeking judicial bypass in Philadelphia should contact Philly Defenders - Child Advocacy Unit by email at judicialbypass@philadefender.org, or call or text 267-293-9644.